 Elizabeth Belknap and Robert Belknap continued to live at 112 Beacon until about 1939.
 By 1940, she was living in an apartment at 282 Beacon.

 On May 11, 1939, 112 Beacon was purchased from Elizabeth Belknap by Dr. Richard Warren and his wife, Cora (Lyman) Warren.
 He was a physician and surgeon, and maintained his medical offices at 264 Beacon.
 They continued to live there in 1942.

 On September 11, 1942, 112 Beacon was acquired from the Warrens by the Chamberlayne School and Chamberlayne Junior College.
 112 Beacon also was the home of Theresa G. Leary, the school’s principal, and her sister, Anna T. Leary, the associate principal.
 The school previously had been located at 229 Commonwealth, and the Learys had lived at 90 Fenway.

 Anna Leary died in September of 1943.
-By 1944, Theresa Leary was listed in the City Directory as president of the school.
-Neither the school nor Miss Leary were listed in the 1945-1947 City Directories, and it appears to have suspended operations.
+By 1944, Theresa Leary was listed in the City Directory at 112 Beacon as president of the school.
+Neither Miss Leary nor the school were listed in the 1945-1947 City Directories, and it appears to have suspended operations.
 In 1947, Chamberlayne was acquired by Matthew J. Malloy, who operated the Stratford School at 128 Commonwealth.
 That same year he purchased 130 Commonwealth and Chamberlayne resumed operations at that location.